-We are pleased to present to the campus community the first University of Wisconsin Eau Claire's Campus Physical Development Report.
+We are pleased to present to the campus community the 2nd Edition of the University of Wisconsin Eau Claire's Campus Physical Development Report.
 This Report includes our Six-Year Capital Requests, along with information on completed projects and future projects.
-This report will be updated annually and will allow for greater understanding and insights into the opportunities and challenges that come with maintaining and developing our campus infrastructure.
+This report is updated annually and aims to provide a greater understanding and provide insights into the opportunities and challenges that come with maintaining and developing our campus infrastructure.
+Some updates include: